How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 Of approximately 20 million people living in Romania, roughly 65,000 of those are Muslim, making them one of the smallest minorities in the country.
 For hundreds of years there’s been relative peace, with Muslims living unhindered, side by side with Christians.
 However, after the attacks in Paris, many Muslims fear that the way they are viewed may change for the worse.

-“Our Muslim daughters have started becoming afraid to walk the streets,” we were told by Demirel Gemaledin, the President of the Islamic Centre in Bucharest.”
-Two sisters told me personally that, ‘We’re afraid that somebody will attack us for what those so-called Muslims have done.’
-It’s easier to recognize girls as Muslim than men, because of the scarf and the clothing they wear.”
+“Our Muslim daughters have started becoming afraid to walk the streets,” we were told by Demirel Gemaledin, the President of the Islamic Centre in Bucharest. ” Two sisters told me personally that, ‘We’re afraid that somebody will attack us for what those so-called Muslims have done.’
+It’s easier to recognise girls as Muslim than men, because of the scarf and the clothing they wear.”

 §